jnozzi/cocoadev.com/markdown/HowToCodeForHoverButtonState.md

 But in IB I can ony control the first two.

 ----
-Well, IB's still not going to help you much, but you can subclass General/NSButton and override     mouseEntered:,     mouseExited:, and     setEnabled:.
+Well, IB's still not going to help you much, but you can subclass NSButton and override     mouseEntered:,     mouseExited:, and     setEnabled:.
 In each of those methods you can change the image.
 (Your alternate/down image can probably stay the same the whole time, since it'll only happen after a hover anyway).
-That should be enough to get you started...but if you need more help just ask. --General/JediKnil
+That should be enough to get you started...but if you need more help just ask. --JediKnil

 ----